 How do You Count The Days Until Pregnancy?

-Tracking ovulation by checking signs such as cervical mucus and pregnancy body temperature to calculate the fertilization readiness date.
+Tracking ovulation by checking signs such as cervical mucus and body temperature to calculate the fertilization readiness date.
 Fertile days generally occur five days before ovulation and on the day of ovulation.
 They last for about 24 hours after the egg is released.